Federal-Ministry-of-Health-AT/green-pass-overview/README.md

 The rules file provided by the Austrian implementations (see below) offer two categories of rules:
  - **Global rules** that apply when entering Austria; those rules are also uploaded to the EU-Gateway.
 Within the provided file, they are stored with the country ID "AT" and an empty "region" field.
  - **National rules** that only apply in Austria for the various profiles.
-Within the provided file, those rules are stored with the country ID "AT" and profile IDs that are kept within the "region" field:
+Within the provided file, those rules are stored with the country ID "AT" and profile IDs that are kept within the "region" field.
+The profile ID is defined as follows: **Type[-State[-MD]]**
-      - General rules for all Austrian states (except Vienna):
+      - The **Type** of the rule defines
            - **ET**: rules for Eintrittstest/entry test
            - **BG**: rules for Berufsgruppen/Special Occupation
-           - **NG**: rules Nachtgastronomie/night clubs
+           - **NG**: rules for Nachtgastronomie/night clubs
-      - Rules for Vienna
-           - **ET-W**: rules for Eintrittstest/entry test in Vienna
-           - **NG-W**: rules Nachtgastronomie/night clubs in Vienna
+      - Federal **State** (Bundesland) defines, where the rule applies: BGLD, KTN, NOE, OOE, SBG, STMK, T, VBG, W
+      - The **MD** (METADATA) part of the Region field indicates, that the rule is not a CERTLOGIC rule (which returns true or false).
+It is a rule with the same logic as the corresponding CERTLOGIC rule but it returns a date indicating until when it is valid.
+This date can e.g. be displayed in wallet apps.
+If such a feature is not needed, the MD rules can be ignored.
+If a rule is a MD rule, the Engine field is set to “AT-METADATA”.

 Detailed information on rules engines and test data:
  - The specification, examples and reference implementations (especially JS) can be found here: https://github.com/ehn-dcc-development/dgc-business-rules